-- 1 PNC Emerging Markets Equity Fund (the "Predecessor Fund") was reorganized into Federated Emerging Markets Equity Fund (the "Fund"), a portfolio of the Federated Adviser Series, as of the close of business on November 15, 2019.
+1 PNC International Growth Fund (the "Predecessor Fund") was reorganized into the Fund as of the close of business on November 15, 2019.
 The Fund is the successor to the Predecessor Fund.
-The performance information and financial information presented incorporates the operations of the Predecessor Fund, which, as a result of the reorganization, are the Fund's operations. - 2 Beginning with the year ended May 31, 2020, the Fund was audited by KPMG LLP.
-The previous years and period ended May 31, 2016 were audited by another independent registered public accounting firm. - 3 Per share data calculated using average shares method. - 4 Represents less than \$0.01. - 5 During the year ended May 31, 2019, a payment was made by PNC Capital Advisors, LLC (the "former Adviser") to offset a trade error in the Fund.
-The payment, net of the error, had no impact to the total return of the Fund. - 6 Based on net asset value. - 7 Amount does not reflect net expenses incurred by investment companies in which the Fund may invest. - 8 This expense decrease is reflected in both the net expense and the net investment income (loss) ratios shown above.
-Amount does not reflect expense waiver/reimbursement recorded by investment companies in which the Fund may invest. - 9 Securities that mature are considered sales for purposes of this calculation.
+The performance information and financial information presented incorporates the operations of the Predecessor Fund, which, as a result of the reorganization, are the Fund's operations.

+- 2 Beginning with the year ended May 31, 2020, the Fund was audited by KPMG LLP.
+The previous year was audited by another independent registered public accounting firm. - 3 Per share numbers have been calculated using the average shares method. - 4 During the period ended May 31, 2019, a payment was made by PNC Capital Advisors, LLC (the former Adviser) to offset a trade error in the Predecessor Fund.
+Excluding this item, the total return would have been (6.76)%. - 5 Based on net asset value. - 6 Amount does not reflect net expenses incurred by investment companies in which the Fund may invest. - 7 This expense decrease is reflected in both the net expense and the net investment income ratios shown above.
+Amount does not reflect expense waiver/reimbursement recorded by investment companies in which the Fund may invest. - 8 Securities that mature are considered sales for purposes of this calculation.